 Salaried employees are entitled to earn compensatory time for overtime worked.
-Employees which earn more than 480 hours of compensatory time can be paid for that excess prior to termination.
+Employees which earn more than 480 hours of compensatory time can be paid for that excess time on a quarterly basis or prior to termination.

 The District's recognition and measurement criteria for compensated absences follow: